-NOTE: Temporary impacts resulting from "trench and fill" method of removal will be evaluated on a case by case basis and may require ESA consultation.
+NOTE: The use of vibratory hammers or hammer driving methods will be evaluated on a case by case basis and may require ESA consultation.
 NOTE: Work within or near the vicinity of mapped critical habitat of Federally listed T&E Species will be evaluated on a case by case basis and will require ESA consultation.